EasyDynamics/oscal-react-library/README.md

 # Easy Dynamics OSCAL React Library

-A React Library providing components and an example application, OSCAL Viewer, for browsing OSCAL data.
+A React library providing components and an example application, OSCAL Viewer, for browsing [OSCAL](https://pages.nist.gov/OSCAL/) data.

 ## Setting Up

-### Intro
+### Introduction

-The library provides OSCAL community UI developers a flexible framework for using OSCAL React components outside the scope of the OSCAL Viewer and in their own applications.
-There are two main parts to local developoment: 1) the `src/` module which contains OSCAL components, loaders, and other library elements; and 2) the `example/` module which contains the OSCAL Viewer application.
-This project was created following the [create-react-library](https://github.com/transitive-bullshit/create-react-library) model.
+The library provides OSCAL UI developers a flexible framework for using OSCAL React components in their own applications.

-### Usage
+Those components directly visualize granular elements of the OSCAL JSON format, allowing a developer to assemble them in the manner that best fits their application.

-A component can be created and added to `src/components`.
-In order for the component to be used in an application, it must either be added as an export in `src/index.js` or referenced by a component already being exported (such as components being referenced by a loader in the current OSCAL Viewer).
-In the root folder of the project, run `npm start` to roll up all of the components into `dist/` making them accessible to the example application.
-NOTE: `npm install` has the same effect and will build all dependencies.
+The [example](./example) folder shows how those components can be assembled to create an OSCAL Viewer application.

-### Running
+### Building and Running Locally

-In order to use the library components or test the library, the project components need to be rolled up and dependencies need to be installed initially with the command: `npm install`.
+In order to use the library components or test the library locally, the project components need to be rolled up and dependencies need to be installed initially with the command: `npm install`.
 From here the application can be built (See "OSCAL Viewer → Running") or components can be tested (See "Testing").
 To automate local installation and immediately run the application, use the following command:
 ```
 npm run build-proj
 ```